 The Macally works via Bluetooth, and you can have it connected to up to 3 devices at the same time, which is great.
 If you use it for around 3 hours per day, you can expect about 3 months of battery life.
 It charges pretty easily, though, so this shouldn’t be an issue.

-Even though this is definitely one of the best wireless keyboards for Mac options, it’s also compatible with iOS devices, as well as Windows and Android ones.
+Even though this is definitely one of the top options, it’s also compatible with iOS devices, as well as Windows and Android ones.
 If you’re in need of a full-size keyboard and don’t want to spend too much, it’s a good option.

 Soundance Wireless Keyboard